-Developable land (Incentive Housing Zone).
-The area of land within the boundaries of an Incentive Housing Zone that can be developed into residential or Mixed-Use Development consistent with the provision of the Incentive Housing Zone, not including: (A) land already committed to a public Use, whether publicly or privately owned; (B) existing parks, recreation areas and open space that is dedicated to the public or subject to a recorded conservation restriction; (C) land otherwise subject to an enforceable restriction on or prohibition of development; (D) Wetlands (both tidal and inland) or Watercourses and the upland review areas for inland wetlands and watercourses as defined in the Old Saybrook Inland Wetlands and Watercourses Regulations and the tidal wetlands setback of Section 7.4.10 of these Regulations; (E) areas of land exceeding one-half or more acres of contiguous land that are unsuitable for development due to slopes exceeding twenty percent (20%) slope in grade measured at forty (40') foot increments; depth of less than four (4') feet to bedrock below the natural ground surface as observed by soil testing; or groundwater levels higher than eighteen (18'') inches below the naturally occurring ground surface; Special Flood Hazard Areas; or the .2 per cent floodplain in accordance with Conn.
+Developable Land (Incentive Housing Zone).
+The area of land within the boundaries of an Incentive Housing Zone that can be developed into residential or Mixed-Use Development consistent with the provision of the Incentive Housing Zone, not including: (A) land already committed to a public Use, whether publicly or privately owned; (B) existing parks, recreation areas and open space that is dedicated to the public or subject to a recorded conservation restriction; (C) land proposed by the developer to be otherwise subject to an enforceable restriction on or prohibition of development; or land proposed to be conveyed to the State of Connecticut or Town of Old Saybrook or to a third party subject to an enforceable restriction on or prohibition of development, and which land is excluded from the incentive housing development, and which restriction, prohibition or conveyance will take place prior to the endorsement of the site plan by the Commission pursuant to Section 51.10; (D) Wetlands (both tidal and inland) or Watercourses and the upland review areas for inland wetlands and watercourses as defined in the Old Saybrook Inland Wetlands and Watercourses Regulations and the tidal wetlands setback of Section 68.1.2 b9 of these Regulations; (E) areas of land exceeding one-half or more acres of contiguous land that are unsuitable for development due to slopes exceeding twenty percent (20%) slope in grade measured at forty (40') foot increments; depth of less than four (4') feet to bedrock below the natural ground surface as observed by soil testing; or groundwater levels higher than eighteen (18") inches below the naturally occurring ground surface; Special Flood Hazard Areas; or the .2 per cent floodplain in accordance with Conn.
 Gen. Stats. §25-65b.
 Compare to "Minimum Area of Buildable Land" in Section 7.2.1 of these Regulations.